JeanBaptisteVer/Minishell/README.md

 ## 💡 About the project

-🛠️ 2 Team Members

-🚀 Minishell was a collaborative effort at School 42 in Paris.
+🚀 Minishell is the fruit of a collaboration between two students at Ecole 42 in Paris.
 In this project, we aimed to create a simple shell, which provided us with valuable hands-on experience in processes and file descriptors.
 Our task involved building a fully functional shell with features such as prompt display, command history, redirections, and pipes.
 We also learned how to interpret environment variables and implement built-in commands.

 ## Skills:
 * Rigor